Analysis: Mike Hopkins benched Jaden McDaniels. What’s next for the star freshman and UW Huskies?

 The Huskies talked about “playing as a team” and “playing as a one ” following their most recent setback, a 76-62 defeat at No. 23 Colorado on Saturday night.

-The postgame rhetoric suggests something is seriously amiss with a team that began the season 10-2 and is 2-9 in the past 11 games.
+The postgame rhetoric suggests something is seriously amiss with a team that began the season 10-2 and is 2-7 in the past nine games.

 Perhaps freshman guard RaeQuan Battle put it best when he said “emotions are all over the place.”